 Please note ALL application materials must be received by the date listed:

-- Distance Learning – UFT/New York City (beginning in fall 2012) – March 15, 2013 – if after reviewing all information regarding the graduate program information and you are still uncertain as to whether you qualify for this specific cohort please email Janice.firstname.lastname@example.org to find out
+- Distance Learning – UFT/New York City – March 15, 2014 – if after reviewing all information regarding the graduate program information and you are still uncertain as to whether you qualify for this specific cohort please email Janice.firstname.lastname@example.org to find out

 HOW TO APPLY:

 It is recommended that you print this page and use it as a checklist as you complete each step.
 A complete application will include all documents presented on this page.
-It is solely the applicant's responsibility to ensure that all steps are completed accurately, that all documents are received by the university, and to send any additional information requested by the department or Office of Graduate Studies and Research upon request prior to the deadline specified above.
+It is solely the applicant's responsibility to ensure that all steps are completed accurately, that all documents are received by the university, and to send any additional information requested by the department or The Graduate School upon request prior to the deadline specified above.

-Your application will not be reviewed by the Department of Communication Disorders until the application is complete.
+Your application will not be reviewed by the Department of Communication Sciences and Disorders until the application is complete.
 Applications that are not completed by the deadline will not be considered for admission.

 APPLICATION MATERIALS SHOULD BE SUBMITTED AS FOLLOWS (NOTE THIS IS A TWO-STEP PROCESS):

-PART 1 – Apply to WKU Graduate Studies (all information in Part 1 is to be submitted to the graduate studies office, NOT the Communication Disorders Department.
-Once all of the application materials listed in Part 1 have been submitted to the graduate studies office they will forward to the CD Department for consideration for admission):
+PART 1 – Apply to WKU Graduate School (all information in Part 1 is to be submitted to the Graduate School, NOT the Communication Sciences and Disorders Department.
+Once all of the application materials listed in Part 1 have been submitted to the Graduate School they will forward to the CSD Department for consideration for admission):

-- APPLICATION TO GRADUATE STUDIES - Complete the Online Application for Graduate Studies.
+- APPLICATION TO THE GRADUATE SCHOOL - Complete the Online Application for The Graduate School.
 Click here to access application.
 When completing this application it is extremely important that you complete it in its entirety including submitting the application fee.
-Make certain to choose the cohort for which you are applying to so that your application is considered in the correct applicant pool along with the correct term (Fall for distance learning or Summer for on-campus and West Virginia).
+Make certain apply to begin in the Fall 2014 term and to choose the cohort for which you are applying to so that your application is considered in the correct applicant pool.
 If either of these is incorrect it may cause your application to not be considered for acceptance.
 Applicants to the UFT/New York City cohort choose "Comm Disorders- NY on line."
-Applicants to the West Virginia Cohort choose "West Virginia DOE/NASDSE."

 - GRE SCORES - submit an official GRE score report taken within the last 5 years.